lshtm-genomics/omics-course/docs/connecting-github.md

 It should take a few minutes to create the Codespace.
 Once it's ready, you will be able to access the terminal and files directly from VS Code.

 If you need a graphical interface, you can use TigerVNC to connect to the Codespace.
 Open TigerVNC and enter the following address: `localhost:5901`.
 Once you've entered the password, you should see the full desktop environment of your Codespace.

+!
+Note: When you are finished working, make sure to stop the Codespace to using up your free hours.

+That's it!
+You're now connected to your GitHub Codespace and ready to start coding.
+If you have any questions or need help, feel free to ask in the chat.